AlvaroRuizDelgado/Morse/Morse_webservice.md

 - [ ] Flask
   - [ ] Check the run.py executable, I'm confused about the naming conventions.
   - [ ] How to make a browser read the MD stuff?
+  - [ ] Put it all in a proper Flask folder structure.
+  - [ ] Add a way to handle the error if a character is not found in the database.

 - [ ] Heat:
   - [x] The user_data is not executed.
 I found that it is copied into a folder though --> it was executed, but it was in the root folder (I expected it in the user folder).